AkaLovAge/Learning/README.md

-This is the code for big Lidar dataset learning.
+This is the code for big dataset learning.